Severson-Group/eMach/docs/source/code.rst

 The Analyzer class is where the analysis operation is expected to occur.
 Aspects to consider:

 1. Required functions:
     a.
-Each analyzer must provide an ``analyze(problem p)`` function that takes exactly one argument, a problem object, and returns the analysis results.
+Each analyzer must provide an ``analyze(problem p)`` function that takes exactly one argument, a Problem object, and returns a Results object.
 2. Optional initializer
     a.
 An initializer may be used to configure the analyzer's state in a manner that will be re-used across multiple problems.
     b.
 The developer must have a compelling reason for why this information is not instead provided to the problem object.
 3. Code comments
     a.
 Provide short description of each argument / return value
     b.
-Specify argument / return value units
+When appropriate, indicate sources or context for important physics expressions.

 Problem Class
 *******************************************